S0yabean76/code-institute-challenges/README.md

 ## Challenge 5

 Make an image double in size when you hover over it but don’t make it jump.
 Use a transition to make the transformation smooth.
 The transition should happen within 1 second, and the transition-timing-function should be set to ease-in.
 In the hint tab, you'll find a link to boilerplate files to help get you started.

+## Challenge 6

+Use the rotate function to spin an image infinitely.
+The image should rotate without any breaks and stops.
+Don't forget to give your animation a name!
+In the hint tab, you'll find a link to boilerplate files to help get you started.